UPPMAX/R-python-julia-matlab-HPC/docs/python/batchPython.rst

 .. tip::

-   -For parallel computing, you may get an introduction `here<https://uppmax.github.io/HPC-python/parallel.html`_.
+   -For parallel computing, you may get an introduction here: (https://uppmax.github.io/HPC-python/parallel.html)